SED 2021 | STRONGER TOGETHER Conference

 As the country, economy and communities look to re-build, our discussion explores social business as the new way of doing business, how does it work and, more importantly, why does it work.
-Our panel of experts includes Ailbhe McNabola (Director of Research & Policy, Power to Change), Tony Armstrong (CEO, Locality) and Simon Wilson (CEO, The Pioneer Group).
+Chairing is Sarah Crawley OBE (CEO, iSE CIC) with our panel of experts: Nick Plumb (Policy Manager, Power to Change), Tony Armstrong (CEO, Locality) and Simon Wilson (CEO, The Pioneer Group).

 12.55 CHAT & REFRESH